abiyogaaron/simple-travel-service/readme.md

 2. open `localhost:3000`

 ## Specifications
+- using `mysql` as the main database
-- using `redis` with 1 master and 1 replica
+- using `redis` with 1 master and 1 replica for database caching
 - using `typescript` as development languange
 - using `swc (Rust Based)` as the compiler from `typescript` to `javascript`
 - using `sequelize` as an ORM and as a db cli
+- using `nodejs` as the runtime

 ## Routes
 currently this project only have 2 routes